RedHatGov/redhatgov.github.io/content/workshops/openshift_service_mesh/lab4.2_trafficsplitting.md

 ...
 ```

 In this example, you will route traffic evenly between the two versions.
-This is commonly known as a [Blue-Green Deployment][2].
+This is a technique that could be used for advanced deployments, for example A/B testing.

 <blockquote>
 <i class="fa fa-terminal"></i>